 Not all organs in the body are created equal.
 While the body tries to maintain a constant temperature where heat production is balanced by heat loss, it is quite willing to sacrifice expendable parts like fingers and toes to protect vital organs like the heart and brain.
 When exposed to a cold environment, the body tries to keep blood circulating away from the skin where it can be cooled by the outside weather.
 Shivering starts to generate heat and can compensate well if the cold exposure is short-lived.
 If, however, the body remains in the cold, bad things can happen very quickly.

 What is paradoxical undressing?

-Interestingly, there is a phenomenon called paradoxical undressing, in which the cold person actually undresses instead of trying to bundle up more.
+Interestingly, there is a phenomenon called paradoxical undressing, in which the cold person actually undresses instead of trying to bundle up.
 It is not uncommon for the hypothermic victim to just curl up in a snow bank and die.
 The heart also does strange things when it gets cold.
-A normal heart rhythm can become irritable and eventually degenerate into ventricular fibrillation, in which the bottom chambers of the heart jiggle like a bowl of jello.
-This lack of electrical impulse doesn't allow the heart to beat and pump blood to the body and is one of the causes of sudden cardiac death.
+A normal heart rhythm can become irritable and eventually degenerate into ventricular fibrillation where the bottom chambers of the heart jiggle like a bowl of Jell-O. This lack of electrical impulse doesn't allow the heart to beat and pump blood to the body and is one of the causes of sudden cardiac death.

 What are the symptoms and stages of frostbite?

 The stages of frostbite are similar to those of burns.